pulumi/docs/content/docs/tutorials/aws/aws-ts-appsync.md

 ---
-title: "Defining an AWS AppSync Endpoint"
+title: "GraphQL Endpoint in AWS AppSync"
 no_edit_this_page: true
 ---